-Menopause is inevitable-every woman will go through it and it’s always approached with varying levels of discretion.
-It’s a delicate topic as it’s such an intimate experience in a woman’s life and differs greatly from one woman to the next.
+Menopause is inevitable-every woman will go through it, and it’s always approached with varying levels of discretion.
+It’s a delicate topic as it’s such an intimate experience in a woman’s life and differs significantly from one woman to the next.
 Many women don’t know what to expect and sometimes can almost feel alone or isolated.
 Here we look at the changes to your skin during menopause.

 One of the most annoying things that you’ll notice during menopause is your skin will change.
 This can be uncomfortable and distressing, so I would like to highlight some of the conditions you may experience and the different ways we can take a preventative approach to our skincare.

 When to Expect Skin Changes to Start

 It usually starts around our mid-to-late 40s as we enter the perimenopausal stage and right up till we hit full menopause.
 On average, that’s around 51 years old, a time when our estrogen levels drop and these fluctuating hormone levels start to play havoc with everything, including our skin.

 The decline of estrogen levels is associated with various skin issues such as puffiness of the eyes and skin, fluid retention, flushing and sensitivity (rosacea), increased sebum levels (oily skin and break outs), dryness, uneven skin tone, pigmentation and ageing.